rooprg/scraping_challenge_mars_news_weather/README.md

      (ii) a .csv file posted in a file titled "module_11_challenge_roop.csv"

+(c) A .csv file named "module_11_challenge_roop.csv" was generated and saved to the main folder.

 **(8) Citations:**

 (a) Convert Python List to Json.
 (2024).
 Retrieved from https://www.geeksforgeeks.org/convert-python-list-to-json/